About Carbon Fiber

 How many carbon fiber harps have you made so far?

-Thus far, we’ve made almost 200 harps in carbon fiber.
+Thus far, we’ve made over 900 harps in carbon fiber.

 We look forward to discussing Superlight Harps™ with you!